Telos-Project/GhostHost/README.md

 ***How you gonna host?***

-GhostHost is a hosting convention and solution for simple frontend-only web apps which allows for free, unlimited, and anonymous publication, all with a low technical barrier to entry.
+GhostHost, or Telos GhostHost, is a hosting convention and solution for simple frontend-only web apps which allows for free, unlimited, and anonymous publication, all with a low technical barrier to entry.

 ## 2 - Contents

 ### 2.1 - Conventions

-GhostHost is to operate as a standalone website, and may be provided with the URL argument "html" specifying the URL to a raw text file containing HTML code.
-When GhostHost is loaded with said argument provided, it shall render the HTML code in the specified file as a live site.

-In certain implementations, different arguments (such as "js") can be used to support languages other than html.
+GhostHost is to operate as a standalone website.

+#### 2.1.1 - Renderers

+GhostHost shall accept URL arguments, referred to as GhostHost renderers, which may either contain URLs to, or the string content of, external resources.
+It shall render the content of said resources according to the aliases of the corresponding arguments.

+#### 2.1.2 - Adapters

+External applications hosted via GhostHost, which themselves serve to bootstrap external content according to URL arguments, are referred to as GhostHost adapters.

+### 2.2 - Defaults

+GhostHost, by default, supports the HTML renderer, for which the argument alias is "html", and the content is the URL to the raw text of an external HTML file.

-### 2.2 - Usage
+### 2.3 - Usage

-An implementation of GhostHost is hosted at the following link:
+A default implementation of GhostHost is hosted at the following link:

     https://Telos-Project.github.io/GhostHost/